-SME 2 notes that many of the “current customer experience industry trends run in conflict with one another.
+Many of the current customer experience industry trends run in conflict with one another.
 Those include calls for improved transparency and privacy protection as well as personalization.
 A preference for self-service and an expectation for concierge-level service across multiple touchpoints.

 In other words, the key theme in CX these days is balance.
 Privacy-personalization, automation-human touch, self-service-hands-on support—and so on.
 3Pillar Global helps clients hit their growth objectives by building products that customers love.
 To learn more about our services, contact an expert today.

 Special thanks to these members of FORCE, 3Pillar’s expert network, for their contributions to this article.